Admissions – UW Graduate School Skip to content

 • Confirmation that the graduate faculty of the academic unit have approved admitting the student under these special provisions.

-Upon approval of the proposal by the Office of Academic Affairs, the student can be admitted, and the exceptions outlined in the proposal will be noted in the student’s record for use at the time of graduation from UW.
+Upon approval of the proposal by the Office of Academic Affairs, the student can be admitted, and the requirement waivers outlined in the proposal will be noted in the student’s record for use at the time of graduation from UW.

 3.1.3 Admission Procedure

 Application for admission is made simultaneously to the Graduate School and to the graduate program.
-Each department or other unit authorized to offer a graduate degree program maintains a Graduate Admissions Committee that must include at least three graduate faculty members.
+Each department or other unit authorized to offer a graduate certificate or degree program maintains a Graduate Admissions Committee that must include at least three graduate faculty members.
 This Committee is responsible for the fair and complete evaluation of applicants and is expected to maintain files and to be able to demonstrate that full and fair consideration has been given to each applicant.
 Students meeting the Graduate School admissions requirements are admitted into programs of study by the Graduate Admissions Committee in the department offering the program.
 It is the responsibility of each department to ensure that students have met the Graduate School admissions requirements prior to offering admissions.
 Each department shall inform the Graduate School regarding students granted admissions and students denied admissions.

 The Graduate School and each Graduate Admission Committee shall be guided by the following:

-• Priority for admission of applicants into a graduate degree program is based upon the applicant’s apparent ability, as determined by the University, to complete the program with a high level of achievement.
+• Priority for admission of applicants into a graduate certificate or degree program is based upon the applicant’s apparent ability, as determined by the University, to complete the program with a high level of achievement.

 • No practice may discriminate against an individual because of race, color, creed, national origin, sex, sexual orientation, age, marital status, disability, or status as a disabled veteran or Vietnam era veteran.